arangodb/feed/doc/graphgen.md

 - automatically from a `JSON` document with a description of the graph and
 - manually by calling the respective function.
-  In general, the automatic way should be the preferred one: it managers a complicated interplay between parameters that have to be managed by hand otherwise.
+  In general, the automatic way should be the preferred one: it manages a complicated interplay between parameters that have to be managed by hand otherwise.
 In simple cases, it may be easier and quicker to use the manual interface.